Jaroenchai Kesagym

-Jaroenchai Kesagym (เจริญชัย เคซ่ายิม) is a Thai Muay Thai kickboxer.
+Jaroenchai Kesagym (เจริญชัย เคซ่ายิม) is a Thai Muay Thai fighter.

 Biography and career

 On August 22, 2005 Jaroenchai traveled to Japan to defend his Rajadamnern Stadium title at SNKA Titans 2nd.
 He defeated Hiroki Ishii by unanimous decision.

 On August 21, 2010 Jaroenchai traveled to China to face Hiromasa Masuda for the interim WBC Muay Thai World Lightweight title.
 He won the fight by split decision.

 In 2017 Jaroenchai came out of retirement to take a kickboxing fight on the DEEP Hachioji Chojin Matsuri card in Japan where he had been working as a trainer for multiple years.
 He beat Kohei Nishikawa by second round TKO.
 This win granted him the #9 spot on the Liverkick Featherweight world rankings.